Wanaiysha/Changing-nuclear-network-rate/Readme.md

 ---

-This table of contents provides a structured overview of the document, making it easier to navigate through the various sections and topics related to changing and updating nuclear reaction rates in the code.

-(Version Modular2)

 A brief overview of how the physics module operates the nuclear calculations in the PPN (Refer to ppn_physics.F90);
 ![ppn](ppnb.png)